-The 'conduct' in Section 36 is conduct of the defendants, which is arguably 'unrelated to the injured party's knowledge'.
+The conduct in Section 36 is the conduct of the defendants, which is arguably 'unrelated to the injured party's knowledge'.
 The reasoning of the Court of Appeal is difficult to square with the general statement of law that discoverability does not apply in such circumstances.
-There is an application for leave to appeal to the Supreme Court of Canada in Godfrey, so the Supreme Court of Canada may provide further guidance on the issue.
+As noted above, the Supreme Court granted leave to appeal the Godfrey decision, and the final word on the discoverability of Competition Act claims is expected in 2019.